-If you wish to make a major alteration to your property we will usually ask you for a full specification before we make a decision.
+If you wish to make a major alteration to your property we will usually ask you for a full specification, drawings and health and safety documentation before we make a decision.

-If you are unsure if you need permission, please speak to your Housing Officer.
-If you need permission, they will visit your home and advise you of the next steps.
+If you are unsure if you need permission, please speak to your tenancy and estate management officer.
+If you need permission, he or she will visit your home and advise you of the next steps.